tortiz7/ecommerce_docker_deployment/AI_Concentration/README.md

 - Efficient batch processing capabilities for reviewing historical data

-**Comprehensive Alert System:** Our alert mechanism is designed to keep fraud prevention proactive rather than reactive:
+**Comprehensive Alert System:** An alert mechanism designed to keep fraud prevention proactive rather than reactive would be implemented:

 - Immediate notifications for high-risk transactions that need urgent attention
 - Daily summary reports that help identify emerging patterns